 Mr. Nealon was the chairman of the San Mateo County Youth Activity Committee.
 After retiring in Menlo Park after 48 years in the U.S. Custom Service in San Francisco, Mr. Nealon worked tirelessly to provide local boys with athletic opportunities including basketball and baseball.

 Nealon Park is by far one of the City's most popular destinations with activities available for all.
-Based on the recreation master plan, Measure "T" Improvements are now complete.
+Based on the recreation master plan completed in 2002, Measure "T" Improvements are now complete.

 For field status in questionable weather please call the field weather hotline at 650-330-2590.